-Protest committees are not infallible.
-Appeals are a mechanism to correct possible PC errors in procedure or interpretation of the rules.
-For most appeals, US Sailing has a two-level appeals system consisting of an Association Appeals Committee (AAC) and the US Sailing Appeals Committee (AC).
+Protest committees are not perfect.
+The rules provide for appeals as a means to correct possible PC errors in procedure or interpretation of the rules.
+The RRS provide for a single level of appeals to the national authority.

+US Sailing is the national authority in the U.S. and maintains a two-tiered system for most appeals, consisting of an Association Appeals Committee (AAC) and the US Sailing Appeals Committee (AC).
+There are over 31 lower-tiered AACs, each covering a specific geographic area of the country.

 There are no appeals to World Sailing.
 World Sailing publishes and maintains The Case Book that is a collection of appeals decided by various national appeals committees.
 These cases are "authoritative interpretations of the rules."
 World Sailing selects appeals for inclusion in The Case Book from appeals submitted by national authorities that "clarify an important meaning of a rule or increase the understanding of a complex rule" (World Sailing Regulation 28.3.3(a)).
+The Case Book and its annual supplements can be found at www.sailing.org/inside-world-sailing/rules-regulations/racingrules/.
+The Case Book is a valuable tool and reference for judges at all levels.